Holland Scholarship - Incoming students

 - Before 1 February, submit an online application for admission for one of the above-mentioned Bachelor’s progammes at Leiden University.

-- Indicate in your online application that you are applying for the Holland Scholarship and upload your scholarship motivation letter where indicated.
+- Indicate in your online application that you are applying for the Holland Scholarship and upload your scholarship motivation letter and financial plan (in 1 pdf-file) where indicated.

-A selection committee will review all applications for the Holland Scholarship, taking into account prior academic achievement and the information provided in the letter of motivation.
-You will be notified of the outcome by Leiden University Scholarships Team (up to) 6 weeks after the deadline.
+A selection committee will review all applications for the Holland Scholarship, taking into account prior academic achievement, diversity of the applicants and the information provided in the scholarship motivation letter.
+You will be notified of the outcome by the Leiden University Scholarships Team (up to) 6 weeks after the deadline.

 For further information visit the Study in Holland website.